-Section 351.401(i) of Commerce's regulations states that, "{i}n identifying the date of sale of the subject merchandise or foreign like product, the Secretary normally will use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business."
+According to 19 CFR 351.401(i), "{i}n identifying the date of sale of the subject merchandise or foreign like product, the Secretary normally will use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business."
 The regulation provides further that Commerce may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.
 Commerce has a long-standing practice of finding that, where shipment date precedes invoice date, shipment date better reflects the date on which the material terms of sale are established.

-For its home-market sales, we found that Inmax reported the actual sales/tax invoice date as its date of sale because that date represented the earliest date on which all material terms of sale, specifically quantity and value, are fixed.
+For its home market sales, we found that Inmax reported the actual sales/tax invoice date as its date of sale because that date represented the earliest date on which all material terms of sale, specifically quantity and value, are fixed.
+Inmax also reported that the tax invoice is issued at the time of delivery.
 Inmax reported the date of the delivery order as the date of sale for its U.S. sales because the material terms of sale did not change after the issuance of this document.
-Based on this record, we preliminarily find that the actual sales/tax invoice date is the most appropriate date of sale for Inmax's home-market sales, as the record indicates that the terms of sale are established by the time that the actual sales/tax invoice is issued and that the date of the delivery order is the most appropriate date of sale for U.S. sales, as the record shows that the terms of sale for these sales are established by this date.
+Based on the above, we preliminarily find that the actual sales/tax invoice date is the most